nyantropy/Gravitas/ENGINE_UI_RUNTIME_ARCHITECTURE.md

 - The renderer currently composites all render-enabled surfaces into one screen-space command buffer; render-target, world-space, split-screen, and multi-window backends are not implemented yet.
-- Most existing feature UI still uses the default screen surface.
+- Most current game UI still uses the default screen surface unless a feature explicitly mounts into the VN/Interaction Frontend surface or a dedicated tool surface.
+Additional render-target, world-space, split-screen, and multi-window backends remain future work.
 - Layering was historically implicit; the new layer primitive starts to fix only the root-level ordering problem.
-- Most existing feature UI still uses the default layer.
+- Current game UI uses mounted compositions and explicit runtime layers/slots.
-- Some UI ownership still bypasses retained primitives, especially inventory grids, merchant grids, skill-tree panning, tool viewport picking, and gizmo transforms.
+  Tool viewport picking, gizmo transforms, and world-space projection remain compatibility paths outside normal screen-space game UI.
 - Hit testing and render order are coupled to the same retained traversal.
 - Pointer capture now backs the drag/drop runtime, but multi-pointer/touch drag input is not implemented yet.